 Beach wheelchairs, intended to provide a means for wheelchair users to travel across the beach, are available free of charge on a first-come, first-served basis.
 They require an assistant to push and are not intended to enter the water.
 To arrange for use of a chair, call the park office at (510) 652-1155.
 Arrangements will be made to bring the chair out to the beach.
 It takes approximately 15 minutes to prepare the chair.
-Staff will give a brief orientation to the chair and arrange a time for the chair to be returned.
+Staff will give a brief orientation on use of the chair and arrange a time for it to be returned.

 This facility is wheelchair accessible.

 Fishing Pier / Dock